-- A. The administrator of the facility is the person ultimately responsible for the supervision of the AIT.
+A. The administrator of the facility is the person ultimately responsible for the supervision of the AIT.
 However, partial responsibility may be delegated to department heads within the facility.
 Supervisors are urged to have regularly scheduled conferences with AITs and to evaluate them on an ongoing basis so that AITs are constantly aware of their strengths and weaknesses.
-The evaluation at the end of the residency period should contain no surprises for the AIT. - B. The preceptor may only train one AIT at any one time. - C. The preceptor should provide adequate orientation to the trainee before assigning responsibilities.
+The evaluation at the end of the residency period should contain no surprises for the AIT.

+- B. The preceptor may train up to two AITs at a time. - 1.
+The preceptor may train more than 2 AITs if the administrator in training is enrolled in an approved training center or a postsecondary educational institution accredited program; or at the discretion of the board - 2.
+The preceptor may train more than two (2) AITs but no more than four (4) if the preceptor's sole duty is that of a preceptor; and the preceptor spends at least eight (8) hours per week with each administrator in training - 3.
+A preceptor shall affirm to the Indiana Professional Licensing Agency compliance with this subsection. - C. The preceptor should provide adequate orientation to the trainee before assigning responsibilities.
 Orientation should include knowledge of physical layout, personnel policies, goals, objectives, programs, etc. - D. The preceptor should spell out the trainee's responsibilities, authority, and limitations in the student role. - E. The preceptor should provide physical facilities and equipment needed by the student to perform the required tasks. - F. The preceptor must contact USI if problems arise that preclude the successful completion of the program by the AIT. - G. The preceptor must notify USI of any employment status changes, thus potentially affecting the trainee's residency program.